bmatejko/Getting-and-Cleaning-Data/README.md

-Getting-and-Cleaning-Data
+###Getting-and-Cleaning-Data
 ==================================================================
 Bartłomiej Matejko
 POLAND
 Jagiellonian University
 ==================================================================
+##run_analysis.R
-run_analysis.R file is a set of instruction in R which makes the raw data (data collected from the accelerometers from the Samsung Galaxy S smartphone) clean using following steps:
+file is a file with sets of instruction in R which makes the raw data (data collected from the accelerometers from the Samsung Galaxy S smartphone) clean using following steps:

 *Merges the training and the test sets to create one data set.